The Best Burritos in Tokyo

 Pico de Gallo

-Pico de Gallo, conveniently located near Meiji-Jingumae, specialises in their chicken burritos.
+Pico de Gallo, conveniently located near Meiji-Jingumae, specializes in chicken burritos.
 Generously packed with tender meat, beans, salsa verde, lettuce and of course, pico de gallo, their burritos are filling and delicious.
 If you want a different texture, Pico de Gallo also offers chimichangas, deep-fried burritos with a crunch.
 While the restaurant is a small, hole-in-the-wall location, it is perfect for solo or couple dates inside busy Harajuku.

 Location: